-The dean of undergraduate studies, appointed by the vice president for academic affairs and provost, establishes and enforces standards of undergraduate work, recommends and coordinates plans for the development and improvement of undergraduate programs, and formulates policies to implement such plans.
-The dean of undergraduate studies reports directly to and serves at the pleasure of the provost.
+The dean of undergraduate studies, appointed by the executive vice president for academic affairs and provost, establishes and enforces standards of undergraduate work, recommends and coordinates plans for the development and improvement of undergraduate programs, and formulates policies to implement such plans.
+The dean of undergraduate studies reports directly to and serves at the pleasure of the executive vice president for academic affairs and provost.

-SENIOR CAMPUS CHANCELLORS
+COMPREHENSIVE CAMPUS CHANCELLORS

-The chancellors of the three Senior Campuses of the University of South Carolina report to the president and the chief executive officers of their campuses.
-The chancellors are responsible for the academic, administrative, fiscal, athletic, physical plant and student affairs of their institutions and serve as the primary liaison between their senior campus and USC Columbia, the South Carolina Commission on Higher Education, and the South Carolina General Assembly.
-The chancellors of the senior campuses serve at the pleasure of the president.
+The chancellors of the three comprehensive campuses of the University of South Carolina report to the president and serve as the chief executive officers of their campuses.
+The chancellors are responsible for the academic, administrative, fiscal, athletic, physical plant and student affairs of their institutions and serve as the primary liaison between their comprehensive campus and USC Columbia, the South Carolina Commission on Higher Education, and the South Carolina General Assembly.
+The chancellors of the comprehensive campuses serve at the pleasure of the president.